gmck/NavigationGraph8Net8/README.md

 Readme for NavigationGraph8Net8 - 4 October, 2023.

+Update: March 2, 2024

+Some very minor updates.
+Updated code in the MainActvity to remove some warnings.
+Modified a couple of Lists to use the newer simplified syntax for creating Lists.

+Really just needed to change something to test if my Github account is working properly after my GitHub CoPilot Chat suddenly stopped working when using VS 2022.
+Upgraded both VS's to 17.10.0 Prev 1.0. and 17.9.2 respectively.

 Update:

 I've now added a proguard.cfg file with the two lines below to the project and can confirm the release build now runs without generating the exception.